8. The Need for Speed

 Impracticality: 11 custom made hex head screws hold each fairing panel on vs the VFR's 6 (Ducati clearly never heard of quick-release Dsuz fasteners).

 The battery had to be the smallest and lightest they could get away with as I soon learned I had to connect it up to a trickle charger when the bike was garaged otherwise it discharged itself in less than a month.
-I assume it was too small to counter the high discharge rate of the immobiliser: high discharge current security circuitry in the age of voltage management ICs is again down to poor design.
+I assume it was too small to counter the high discharge rate of the immobiliser (I measured it); this in the age of voltage management ICs is again down to poor design.
 Furthermore the battery is located behind the left fairing cover: woe betide anyone crashing the bike on that side.
 I guess they assumed this 'road bike' would only be used on (clockwise) race circuits.

 The bike got incredibly hot in a short space of time, and similar to its Panigale successor (named after a small Italian town):